Rlohaustralia/oporto-inventory-management-system/README.md

 ## Built with
-Backend
-- Java
-- Spring Boot 3.2.3
+- Backend: Java, Spring Boot 3.2.3, MySQL
-- MySQL

-Frontend
-- Thymeleaf
-- Bootstrap CSS
+- Frontend: HTML, Thymeleaf, Bootstrap CSS

-Tools and Platforms
-- Apache Tomcat 10.1.19
-- AWS EC2 (Ubuntu)
+- Tools and Platforms: Apache Tomcat 10.1.19, AWS EC2 (Ubuntu) & RDS (MySQL), IntelliJ IDEA
-- AWS RDS (MySQL)
-- IntelliJ IDEA
+<br><br><br>

 ## Sequence Diagram (Member)
 The sequence diagram illustrates the process of a member signing up or signing in to access the inventory management system.